 Approach 2: Start with the 3 Universal Risks

 At the earliest stages of a product, you can rely on tackling some universal risks that apply to almost every product, such as making sure your customer/problem assumptions are valid, making sure these problems represent a monetizable pain (revenue stream) and making sure that you have a path or can build a path to customers (channels).

 But as the product matures, no two products and entrepreneurs are the same.

 What’s riskiest in one situation may not be what’s riskiest in the other — so it becomes impossible to follow a prescriptive path.

 Approach 3: Talk to domain experts

-Seasoned advisors are good at pattern recognition and if you get a group of advisors independently raising the same objections in your model, that’s a pretty good indication that it may worth investigating.
+Seasoned advisors are good at pattern recognition, and if you get a group of advisors independently raising the same objections in your model, that’s a pretty good indication that it may be worth investigating.

 But the opposite is also true.

 In fact, it’s more common to get conflicting advice even from the best advisors.
 I’ve seen this happen at some of the best accelerators in the world.

 You and you alone have to own your business model.
 Remember that no one has a crystal ball, and a tactic that might have worked for an advisor, such as using AdWords to grow their business, may have outrun its time.